UBC-CIC/TapGives/docs/DeploymentGuide.md

 ### AWS Deployment

-With this information, we can now deploy on AWS.
-To build and deploy the application, run the following commands consecutively:
+With the above information, we can now deploy the AWS infrastructure.
+To do so, run the following commands in sequence:
 ```bash
 cd ussd-app
 sam build